 THIRD STAGE LABOUR

-During this stage from after the birth of the foal, the uterus contracts, which can cause the mare discomfort until the placenta is passed.
-When the mare stands, the placenta can be tied up so that it does not flap around the mare’s hocks and frighten her, she does not walk on it and tear it, and so the extra weight will help its gradual separation from the mare’s uterus (‘cleansing’).
+During this stage following birth of the foal, the uterus contracts, which can cause the mare discomfort until the placenta is passed.
+When the mare stands, the placenta can be tied up so that it does not flap around the mare’s hocks and frighten her, she does not walk on it and tear it, and so the extra weight will help its gradual separation from the mare’s uterus.
 When it drops from the mare it should be checked carefully to make sure that it is complete and, in particular, that both horn tips (blind ‘ends’ corresponding to the tips of the uterine horns) have been expelled and none has been retained inside the mare.
 If not sure collect in into a bucket so it can be examined by your vet.

 The placenta is normally passed within 1 to 3 hours of foaling.
-If the placenta has not come away by 3 hours your veterinary surgeon should be called.
+If the placenta has not come away by 3 hours, your veterinary surgeon should be called.
 Retained placenta can result in infection of the uterus, toxaemia, laminitis and even death of the mare.

 What happens after the mare has foaled?